base/base/docs/specs/proposals.md

 The submission of output proposals is permissioned to a single account.
 It is expected that this account will continue to submit output proposals over time to ensure that user withdrawals do not halt.

-The [L2 output proposer](../op-proposer) is expected to submit output roots on a deterministic interval based on the configured `SUBMISSION_INTERVAL` in the `L2OutputOracle`.
+The [L2 output proposer][op-proposer] is expected to submit output roots on a deterministic interval based on the configured `SUBMISSION_INTERVAL` in the `L2OutputOracle`.
 The larger the `SUBMISSION_INTERVAL`, the less often L1 transactions need to be sent to the `L2OutputOracle` contract, but L2 users will need to wait a bit longer for an output root to be included in L1 (the settlement layer)